benbellick/ppx_deriving_decoders/README.md

 There are currently two major flavors of handling encoding and decoding data in OCaml.

 1. You can use something like [ppx_deriving_yojson](https://github.com/ocaml-ppx/ppx_deriving_yojson) to automatically generate encoders/decoders for your OCaml types, which works great!
-However, it offers inscrutible errors and limited customization of the decoders.
+However, it gives some tough errors and there is limited customization of the decoders.
-2. You can use the a library like [mattjbray/ocaml-decoders](https://github.com/mattjbray/ocaml-decoders) to hand-write your encoders/decoders, which offers excellent error handling and customization!
+2. You can use the a library like [mattjbray/ocaml-decoders](https://github.com/mattjbray/ocaml-decoders) to hand-write your encoders/decoders, which offers great errors and quite expansive customization!
 However, writing out encoders/decoders for all of your types is a lot of work.

 What if there was a way to get the best of both worlds?